Classical Concert Series

 Scottish Ensemble - Thu 20 May

-Filmed at The Byre at Inchyra, this special opening concert by the pioneering string orchestra celebrates the arrival of summer with uplifting and joyful music.
+Filmed at The Byre at Inchyra - a beautifully restored rustic barn in the heart of Perthshire - this special opening concert by the pioneering string orchestra celebrates the arrival of summer with uplifting and joyful music.
 Be taken on a journey through the Balkans, Central Europe, the Americas, Scandanavia and back to Scotland.
+Catch up until 29 May.

 Manu Brazo - Fri 21 May